USEPA/Properties_Scraper/README.md

 The inputs accompanying the flags represent:

-   - *file_path_to_read_CAS*: path of the file where you have the CAS numbers for searching (except for OSHA database)
+   - *file_path_to_read_CAS*: path of the file where you have the CAS numbers for searching (except for OSHA database).
    - *file_path_to_save_infomartion*: path of the file where you will save the information.

 The positional argument Option has currently the following values:

-    - A: for runing OSHA_Scraper.py
+  - A: for runing OSHA_Scraper.py.
-    - B: for runing CAMEO_Scraper.py
+  - B: for runing CAMEO_Scrape.py.

 Additionally, you can use each scraper separately, for example: